dizzySummer/reservation/README.md

 $ source myvenv/bin/activate
 ````

-# add data to admin panel
+# add data to database on admin panel

 1. To add admin or staff users, click the "Custom Users" button on the left.
 Then, select the "is_staff" button to give them staff permissions.